Get more information about NTMA Training Centers of Southern California by clicking links below:

 - Cost of required books or supplies: $3,020*

-- More than 600 students completed this program in the previous reported year
+- Last year, more than 500 students completed this program

 - Takes about 8 months to complete